toggledbits/lexpjs/README.md

 ### compile( expressionString ) ###

 The `compile()` function accepts a single argument, the string the containing the expression to be parsed.
-If parsing of the expression succeeds, the function returns a JavaScript Array containing the parse tree that is used as input to `run()` later.
+If parsing of the expression succeeds, the function returns a JavaScript object containing the parse tree that is used as input to `run()` later.
 If parsing fails, the function throws an exception.

 Example: